Geigerkind/training_presentations/rust/c_abi_integration/README.md

 # Integrating C/C++ functions into Rust using the Foreign Function Interface (FFI)
 > There is no point in reinventing the wheel and be all [RIIR](https://github.com/ansuz/RIIR) about it.

-TODO: We hook into C ABI (Also used in python, ruby, etc.)

 ## Write your important library functions in C/C++
 ### Provide header files for the library / modify them, to not mangle functions
 ```c++